Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.9 K/9, the third-worst in MLB.
+- The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals' 4.69 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals have a 4.66 team ERA that ranks 23rd across all league pitching staffs.

-- Hudson (5-1) takes the mound for the Cardinals in his seventh start of the season.
-He has a 4.41 ERA in 49 2/3 innings pitched, with 33 strikeouts.
+- Rom (0-2) makes the start for the Cardinals, his third of the season.

-- In his last outing on Saturday against the Philadelphia Phillies, the right-hander went 5 2/3 innings, giving up five earned runs while surrendering six hits.
+- The lefty last pitched on Sunday against the Philadelphia Phillies, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

-- In 12 games this season, the 28-year-old has amassed an ERA of 4.41, with 6.1 strikeouts per nine innings.
-Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.